254nm/L2X9Core/README.md

 * /discord ~ Show the discord of your server
 * /world ~ Teleport to the specified world
 * /help ~ Shows the help menu
+* /tc ~ Toggles on / off the join messages for the player who sent the command

 ___